 For instance, instead of writing bespoke code to create lines of therapies, episodes and other features that are important to distinguish patients in different stages of a disease, the team developed a set of template codes (across TAs and data sets) to leverage while creating patient cohorts.
 Similarly, they created a library of key metrics and outputs—a combination of generic and specific metrics then used to quickly develop TA-specific dashboards.

-The core of the process involved patient journey creation using ZS Wayfinder, an application inspired by language models.
-ZS Wayfinder uses deep-learning algorithms based on real-world data to uncover patient pathways and dominant progression patterns, just as how smaller language models such as Google’s BERT have been used previously to identify key themes or topics in large documents.
+The core of the process involved patient journey creation using ZS Wayfinder, an AI-powered application that uses deep learning algorithms on real-world data to uncover patient pathways and dominant progression patterns, just as how deep learning models have been used previously to identify key themes or topics in large documents.

-The application develops 3D patient images based on event embeddings, intensity and time, which are then mined using deep learning algorithms to uncover latent patient clusters.
+The application develops 3D patient images based on event embeddings, intensity and time, which are then mined to uncover latent patient clusters.
 These patient clusters are further processed to generate patient archetypes and journeys.
+In contrast to traditional approaches used for creating patient journeys, this data-driven methodology combines algorithmic analysis of real-world data with enhanced pattern recognition capabilities to uncover subtle patterns (treatment, progression).
+The approach also offers scalability to process and analyze large patient populations simultaneously, making it more efficient and comprehensive.

 The archetypes unearth and quantify key insights and treatment preferences across prominent patient groups.
 They’re based on the longitudinal journey of patients and can be used to develop patient segment profiles, visualize patient pathways and map out key differentiating events.